satishjais/Capstone-Project-Transforming-Jaiswal-Cycle-Stores/README.md

-Here's a README for your project, **Transforming Jaiswal Cycle Stores: Data Strategies for Bicycle Retail Success**:

----

 # Transforming Jaiswal Cycle Stores: Data Strategies for Bicycle Retail Success

 **Overview:** This capstone project aims to address the challenges faced by Jaiswal Cycle Stores, a local bicycle retailer, using a data-driven approach.
 By analyzing customer preferences, sales trends, and inventory data, we propose strategic recommendations to boost sales, optimize inventory, and improve customer satisfaction, particularly during seasonal fluctuations.